faizalrf/scylla-copy/README.md

 ### Python & pip

-Python and pip should be available on the machine where this code is going to execute.
+Ensure that `python` and `pip` are installed and available on the machine where this code is going to execute.
 Create a python virtual environment using the following

 ```
 python -m venv venv